|.|| Kisco Home : products : iResetMe : Support||.|

 As of release level 2.06, iResetMe can be user configured to work with any language, including English.
 The product is shipped with an English implementation, but the customer can customize the text used in the browser panels so that any language can be user implemented.

-With changes implemented with release level 2.07, iResetMe comes with built-in support for both English and Spanish speaking end users.
+With changes implemented since release level 2.06, iResetMe comes with built-in support for English, Spanish and French speaking end users.

 How can I determine how many users to include for my license?